s1erp1nsk1/hello-world/README.md

 # hello-world
-hello-world code and github tutorial. recommended for any beginners.
+hello-world code  recommended for any beginners.

  Im supposed to write some text and tell a little bit about myself